Toh Baat Pakki!: Reception

-Reviews
+Critical reception

-The film received fairly positive reviews though most of them said that the film was an entertainment failure.
-Nikhat Kazmi of Times of India, who rated the movie 3 on 5, says that the film becomes a must watch as it marks the return of Tabu.
-He says that the senior, experienced actor chooses light-hearted comedy this time.
-He appreciates the acting as well as the direction.
-He says, "Well, Toh Baat Pakki may not be as riveting as the 80s entertainers, yet it rides high on sheer nostalgia.
+Nikhat Kazmi of The Times of India rated the film 3 on 5 stars, writing, "Well, Toh Baat Pakki may not be as riveting as the 80s entertainers, yet it rides high on sheer nostalgia.
 Also, it presents a different kind of cinema in an age that lays great emphasis on high decibel, larger-than-life drama."

-Taran Adarsh of IndiaFM, who rates the film 2 on 5, says that the story is good but when the film unfolds itself on the screen, it turns half as interesting.
-He gives mixed reviews.
-He says that the first half is catching while the second half loses its essence at times.
-He praises Tabu, Sharman and Ayub for their performances which he tells that Vatsal and Yuvika haven't done their best.
-"On the whole", he says, "Toh Baat Pakki has a few interesting moments, but not enough to keep you hooked."
+Taran Adarsh of Bollywood Hungama gave the film 2 out of 5 stars, writing, "On the whole", he says, "Toh Baat Pakki has a few interesting moments, but not enough to keep you hooked."

-Mayank Shekhar of Hindustan Times, who rates the film 1.5 on 5, gives mainly negative reviews.
-He tells that the film is mainly for those who love family dramas and emotions.
+Mayank Shekhar of Hindustan Times, gave the film 1.5 out of 5 stars, saying that the film is mainly for those who love family dramas and emotions.
 He also adds that the sets and locations were lacking, along with the music.
 He says that the plot is inappropriate and the film continues on and "Why Tabu, really!"
-Overall the film received mostly positive reviews and the readers rating was 3.5.